Maya Broetje Bairstow

 How To Contact

-While currently not accepting clients, Maya is most easy to contact by email.
-If you don’t get a response within a week, please reach out to her again.
-Her balance of school, work, and life can sometimes get a little… off balance, so following up is a huge help!
+While not accepting clients, Maya is most easy to contact by email.
+If you don’t get a response within a week, please reach out again.
+Her balance of school, work, and life sometimes gets a little… off balance, so following up is a huge help!

 — Piglet, Winnie the Pooh